| Package | Year | Description | Metrics |

 International Research Network

-- Visiting PhD Supervisors: Students from China (SYSU), Ireland (UCD), France (UPEC Paris)
+- Visiting PhD Supervisors: Students from China (SYSU), Ireland (UCD), France (UPEC Paris).

-- International Collaborations: Active research partnerships across Europe, Asia, and North America
+- International Collaborations: Active research partnerships across Europe, Asia, and North America.

-- Conference Presentations: Regular invited speaker at major international conferences
+- Conference Presentations: Regular invited speaker at major international conferences — see below.

 Research Infrastructure and Capabilities